 - Ease of use

-Even in it’s beta-testing state, Starlink is much, much ‘better than nothing’ in Canada and provides considerably better speeds and latencies than its traditional satellite internet and LTE wireless internet competitors for a competitive price.
+Even in it’s early state, Starlink is much, much ‘better than nothing’ in Canada and provides considerably better speeds and latencies than its traditional satellite internet and LTE wireless internet competitors for a reasonable, if somewhat elevated, price.

 - Unbelievably high upload and download speeds for rural areas